Working together towards water security

 A ZNET Plus initiative

-Engagement think tank
+Engagement think tank goes digital

-The workshop will give residents the chance to help plan the final phase of community engagement for the project.
+Thank you to everyone who participated in our Let's Talk About Water engagement think tank in September, to help plan the final phase of community engagement for the project.

 ZNET has conducted considerable community engagement for Let’s Talk About Water during 2020 and 2021, including focus groups, resident and business interviews, a community survey and town hall meeting.